coltongrainger/blog/_posts/2018-05-07-citation-style.md

 ## meta

 Isn't the goal to have internalized key references such that I can just prattle off at the appropriate times?

 Not necessarily to have memorized a series of author-dates but rather to *be familiar* with "the field" or "the canon" such that citations are more akin to introductions?
 And as with introductions to be mindful of who is getting to know who and the relationship that's therein forged?

 (And also, isn't it curious that mathematicians are using `\bibitem` as opposed to curating a bibliography database?
 Maybe it's just one of those inherited quirks, but it also evinces that the mathematical canon, for many professionals, develops much slower than the spit-fire developments in, say, programming language research.
 I suspect, also, to lower the signal to noise ratio, professional mathematicians might regard parts of the canon as immutable.)

-I think Rosoff exposed me to Spivak's *Differential Geometry* at a point in my life where the text didn't make much sense.
-I'm grateful for the introduction, however, in that I felt I was being pointed towards a parade going by, which was compelling enough for me to take Vol. 1 to rehabilitation, set some goals there, and build the sort of grit necessary to become a more rigorous interlocutor.
+(Aside: Rosoff pointed me to Spivak's *Differential Geometry* at a point in my life where the text didn't make much sense.
+Still doesn't, but I now get the reference.)

 ![spivak-parade](https://images-na.ssl-images-amazon.com/images/I/91L0KVJjGlL.jpg){:width="100%"}